Call of Duty: World at War: Critical response

 Call of Duty: World at War received "generally favorable" reviews, according to review aggregator website Metacritic.
-Describing the game as a whole, GameSpot stated that by returning to the World War II setting, "World at War achieves greatness but falls short of excellence."
-IGN concluded that World at War was a "solid, confident shooter with plenty to offer the casual and hardcore alike."
-Overall, the Official Xbox Magazine described the game as being more like an expansion pack rather than a full game.
+Describing the game as a whole, GameSpots Chris Watters stated that by returning to the World War II setting, "World at War achieves greatness but falls short of excellence".
+Jason Ocampo, writing for IGN, concluded that World at War was a "solid, confident shooter with plenty to offer the casual and hardcore alike".
+Ryan McCaffrey of Official Xbox Magazine described the game as being more like an expansion pack rather than a full game.

-IGN applauded the developer Treyarch for its decision to stage World at War in the Pacific theater of World War II.
-The addition of a co-op mode was also complimented as helping to increase the game's replayability, and the multiplayer mode was described as "definitely an area where World at War shines."
-Some positive points noted by GameSpot include the "well-acted dialogue" of the characters Sgt.
-Roebuck and Sgt.
-Reznov, as well as the solid and fast-paced single-player/co-op campaign."
+Ocampo applauded Treyarch for its decision to stage World at War in the Pacific theater of World War II.
+The addition of a co-op mode was also complimented as helping to increase the game's replayability, and the multiplayer mode was described as "definitely an area where World at War shines".
+Some positive points noted by Watters include the "well-acted dialogue" of the characters Sergeant Roebuck and Sergeant Reznov, as well as the solid and fast-paced single-player/co-op campaign.

-IGN criticized that the scope of the campaign hurt the continuity of the plot, with some missions taking place several months after others and disrupting the flow of the narrative.
-Official Xbox Magazine's main criticism was that Treyarch had not expanded upon the success of Call of Duty 4: Modern Warfare, but had instead created a "play-it-safe sequel" that used elements of Call of Duty 4 but added "nothing noteworthy of its own."
-Other flaws pointed out by the reviewer included the lack of excitement in the campaign storyline and the few differences between the Pacific theater missions and European theater missions, stating "you could just be marching through another European town with a lot more trees."
-GameSpot criticized the game's use of "well-worn source material" and "déjà vu" game mechanics, also implying its similarity to the Call of Duty series' other games.
-1UP.com stated that the horror of the game is "almost too much at times".
+Ocampo criticized the scope of the campaign, arguing that it hurt the continuity of the plot due to some missions taking place several months after others and disrupting the flow of the narrative.
+McCaffrey's main criticism was that Treyarch had not expanded upon the success of Call of Duty 4: Modern Warfare, but had instead created a "play-it-safe sequel" that used elements of Call of Duty 4 but added "nothing noteworthy of its own".
+Other disappointments McCaffrey expressed included the lack of excitement in the campaign storyline and the few differences between the Pacific theater missions and European theater missions.
+Watters criticized the game's use of "well-worn source material" and "déjà vu" game mechanics, also implying its similarity to the Call of Duty series' other games, but praised the darker, grittier portrayal of the World War II settings.